 15.2.1 Post-Test Specimen Visual Appearance-Examine each specimen for color, luster, surface irregularities, corrosion products, and compare against visual standards and record results.
-The visual examination shall be performed in a light environment as agreed upon between the purchaser and the testing laboratory.
+Perform the visual examination in a light environment as agreed upon between the purchaser and the testing laboratory.

 15.3 Invalid Tests-Any test not meeting the parameters of 12.3.3, 13.1, 13.2, and 13.3 or where the test operator can define a condition that is significantly different from that normally observed may be declared invalid and the test repeated.
-The repeated test and the reason for it shall be cited in the report, Section 16.
+Note the repeated test and the reason for it in the report, Section 16.